-B.4 TRAINING DETAILS
+A.4 TRAINING DETAILS

 In addition to the prompting pipeline, we explored different training and finetuning schemes on LLMs.
+Different from designing a full prompting techniques to improve GPT4 base model, finetuning focuses on domain-specific tasks such as given the task name, and output its implementation.
+It has several benefits such as cheaper costs and faster inference speed.
 We use the 112 tasks as the dataset for finetuning experiments.
 We use the task names with a short prompt as input tokens and the task code as output tokens for autoregressive training.
 For closed-source LLM models such as GPT-3 (davinci), GPT-3.5, we use OpenAI's finetuning API for training and inferencing.
 For Code-LLama experiments (Rozière et al., 2023), we use the open-source Code-LLaMA-Instruct 7B and Code-LLaMA-Instruct 13B models.
 We use Huggingface transformers for LoRA (Hu et al., 2021) finetuning with quantization and parameter-efficient finetuning for 10 epochs on 2 V-100 GPUs.
 The training on GPT4 generated dataset with batch size=1 takes around 4 hours to finish 3000 iterations.
-Generated examples for these open-sourced models can be found in §E.
+Generated examples for these open-sourced models can be found in §D.